Harry Potter and the Darkest Vindications

 PARENTS ARE REMINDED THAT FIRST YEARS ARE NOT ALLOWED THEIR OWN BROOMSTICKS.

-Harry lowered the letter and looked toward the woman who was smiling at him.
+Harry lowered the letter and looked toward the woman.
+She was smiling like a mother whose child had just taken his first steps.

 "I-I don't understand, ma'am," said Harry.

 Her smile vanished and she nodded.
 "I suppose you wouldn't," she said.
-"Obviously, your aunt and uncle have managed to keep these letters from you, so Professor Dumbledore sent me to deliver this personally.
+"Obviously, your aunt and uncle have managed to keep these letters from you.
+Professor Dumbledore, Headmaster of Hogwarts, sent me to deliver this letter personally.
 You are indeed a wizard, Mr. Potter, as you've no doubt been wondering.
 You have been accepted to Hogwarts.
-I've come to inform you of this, as is customary to all Muggle-born students, though you're not Muggle born.
-You've merely been raised by Muggles.
-My name is Professor McGonagall, deputy headmistress of Hogwarts School."
+I've come to inform you of this.
+I am Professor Minerva McGonagall, Deputy Headmistress of Hogwarts and head of the Transfiguration Department."

 "You mean to say you've not told this boy of his heritage?"